Blog How to Add Emojis in Notion (Keyboard Shortcuts Inside)

 Emoji Use Cases in Notion

-Here are some creative way on how to use emojis for productivity in Notion:
+Here are some creative way on how to use emojis in Notion:

 Use Case